linbrian2/Representatives-Website/README.md

 ### Templating

+Templating allows me to create dynamic web pages.
+I am able to create a skeleton of what the HTML pages should look like, then control the content however I want.
+Generation is through the templating engine handlebars.
+The following are the files I have included to help generate webpages along with HTML and basic CSS.

 #### `main.handlebars` [5 pts.]

 Add a navigation bar to `main.handlebars` so there is one present in all pages rendered.